MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/create-a-dynamic-group.md

 1. Create an Office 365 connected group in Yammer.

 2. Use PowerShell to change membership management for an Active Directory group to make it dynamic.
-For instructions, see [Create attribute-based rules for dynamic group membership in Azure Active Directory](https://go.microsoft.com/fwlink/?linkId=869529)
+For instructions, see [Dynamic membership rules for groups in Azure Active Directory](https://go.microsoft.com/fwlink/?linkId=869529)

 ## FAQ